 Steamboat Gothic architecture is a highly ornate architectural style that originated in the American South.
-Steamboat Gothic architecture is characterized being so heavily ornamented that it appears almost ludicrous.
-If you’ve ever seen an extremely large home covered from head to toe in elaborate carved woodwork, you’ve probably seen an example of this style; this style is characterized being so heavily ornamented that it appears almost ludicrous.
+Steamboat Gothic architecture is characterized by being so heavily ornamented that it appears almost ludicrous.
+If you’ve ever seen an extremely large home covered from head to toe in elaborate carved woodwork, you’ve probably seen an example of this style; this style is characterized by being so heavily ornamented that it appears almost ludicrous.

 Carpenter Gothic architecture, another style of architecture that originated in the United States, is closely related to this architectural style.
-Carpenter Gothic arose from the Gothic Revival movement, which took advantage of the United States’ abundant timber resources; both Carpenter and Steamboat Gothic homes are distinguished their use of wood rather than other building materials.
+Carpenter Gothic arose from the Gothic Revival movement, which took advantage of the United States’ abundant timber resources; both Carpenter and Steamboat Gothic homes are distinguished by their use of wood rather than other building materials.

 It’s difficult to confuse the two styles, especially after seeing examples of each.
 Along the Mississippi River’s banks, riverboat captains paid for lavish homes designed to resemble the elaborately decorated steamboats of the mid-nineteenth century.
 A Steamboat Gothic house is always at least two stories tall, with elaborate wraparound porches on multiple levels.
 Steamboat Gothic architecture features lacy gingerbread and complex scrollwork on the porches, as well as pillared galleries.
 Carpenter Gothic, on the other hand, is more restrained, and second-story porches are never seen on Carpenter Gothic homes.